larocquedylan/second-brain/Notes/JS-for-React/Closures/ClosureScopeChain.md

     container.appendChild(header);
     document.body.appendChild(container);

-So he we define a `createElement` function that takes a `tag` as argument to define the type of element it should create.
+`createElement` function takes a `tag` as argument to define the type of element it should create.
 This returns a new function that takes `props` as an arugment.
-Thus the curries function takes the props and adds them as attributes to the element we created in part one of the function.

 So we created special version of `createElement` function for `div` and `button`, which we can then use to props as the attribute for the element.

-This is super dope actually and a very composable way to manipulating the DOM.
+This is super dope and very composable.

 ## How that would look in React??